MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

    ![Screenshot that shows the user ID next to a user's name and email address in Marketplace.](media/marketplace-user-id.png)

-2. The member can copy the User Id by clicking the copy-to-clipboard button, and then share it with you.
+2. The member can copy the User ID by clicking the copy-to-clipboard button, and then share it with you.

 3. Navigate to the publisher account you wish to add additional users to.

 4. Select **Members** and click on **Add**.

    ![Add Additional User](media/add-users.png)

-5. You can then specify the User Id of the user you wish to add and grant the right level of access under **Select a role**.
+5. You can then specify the User ID of the user you wish to add and grant the right level of access under **Select a role**.
 You can choose from the following options:

    * **Creator**: The user can publish extensions, but cannot view or manage extensions published by other users.